mnx-solutions/sdc-piranha/README.md

 - `cloudapi.username` Username from AdminUI
 - `cloudapi.keyId` Your SSH key fingerprint from Admin portal
 - `cloudapi.keyPath` Full local path to your private key file
+- `elb.ssc_private_key` Hardcode if on west-x, do not use on west-1
+- `elb.ssc_public_key` Hardcode if on west-x, do not use on west-1
+- `elb.elb_code_url` Download location for ELB API code
+- `elb.sdc_url` Hardcode if on west-x, do not use on west-1
+- `elb.ssc_image` UUID of LBaaS controller image
+- `elb.ssc_package` UUID of LBaaS controller package
+- `elb.ssc_networks` Hardcode if on west-x, do not use on west-1
+- `elb.account` Hardcode if on west-x, do not use on west-1
+- `elb.ssc_protocol` Protocol to communicate with LBaaS controller
+- `elb.ssc_port` Port to communicate with LBaaS controller
 - `googleAnalytics.identifier` Google analytics ID
 - `googleAnalytics.domain` Google analytics domain
 - `localization.defaultLocale` Default language for portal